willedddd1337-dotcom/LogiTalk/README.md

 # LogiTalk

-# about program
+# About program
--- It's program for communication between people
+-- It's program for communication between people,
--- This program have a simple interface
+-- This program have a simple interface,
--- In this project, i used Python, sockets, and CustomTkinter
+-- In this project, i used Python, sockets, and CustomTkinter.

 -- Here is a code example from this project